morea-framework/morea-framework.github.io/src/quickstart.md

 The core repo does not contain a morea/ directory, so it does not have any content.
 Let's fix that by downloading some [sample content](https://github.com/morea-framework/sample-morea-directory/archive/master.zip).
 This zip file contains a morea/ directory with example Morea modules, readings, and so forth.

 After downloading that file, copy its morea/ directory into the src/ directory of your new repo.
+(Do not copy over the top-level README.md and LICENSE files, that will cause errors when you run morea-run-local.sh.)

 For details on the structure and content of Morea markdown files, see the [User Guide](/userguide.html).